- June 14, 1887

 Shortt, Elizabeth Smith

-Fonds consists of one ts. (carbon, 9 pp.) biography of Ella Mutchmore Thorburn, of Ottawa.
-Signed by the author Charlotte Whitton.
+One typescript (carbon, 9 pp.) biography of Ella Mutchmore Thorburn, of Ottawa, written by Charlotte Whitton.

 Material by and about Emily Murphy, particularly relating to the "persons" case, her work as a police magistrate, material relating to a biography of her by Byrne Hope Sanders, as well as biographical material assembled after her death.
 Includes correspondence, clippings, photographs, notebooks and petitions.

 Murphy, Emily Ferguson